-Volunteers are a vital source of support for both the animals and staff at Indianapolis Animal Care & Control and the key to the shelter's success, donating over 19,000 hours of time each year.
+Volunteers are a vital source of support for both the animals and staff at Indianapolis Animal Care & Control and the key to the shelter's success, donating almost 20,000 hours of time each year.
 Volunteers at Indianapolis Animal Care & Control demonstrate:

-To become a volunteer simply complete the online Volunteer Application.
+The first step to become a volunteer is simply completing the online Volunteer Application.

 Volunteer opportunities include: